Type 1 diabetes

 We should all aim to have 6g or less of salt each day.
 More than this can raise blood pressure, which can lead to stroke and heart disease.
 Reduce the amount of processed foods you eat as these can be high in salt.
 Try flavouring foods with herbs, spices and pepper which are all gluten free.

 All fresh, frozen, canned, juiced and dried fruits are naturally gluten free.
 Aim to eat at least five portions a day.

 Peas, beans and lentils are naturally gluten free.
 Try adding them to stews, soups, curries and salads.

 9. Drink alcohol in moderation

-Wine, spirits, cider, sherry, port, liqueurs and gluten-free beers can all be included in a gluten-free diet.
+Wine, spirits, cider, sherry, port, liqueurs and gluten free beers can all be included your gluten free diet.
 You need to avoid beers, lagers, stouts and ales.
 Remember alcohol can add extra calories.
 Never drink on an empty stomach as alcohol can increase your chances of hypoglycaemia (low blood glucose levels) if you are taking certain diabetes medication and/or insulin.